hoikit/Tracker/README.md

 ## Data Storage

 - Session data is automatically saved to your browser's local storage
-- For backup or sharing purposes, you can save your data to an Excel file
+- Data is also stored in a SQLite database for persistence
-- The Excel file format is compatible with Microsoft Excel, Google Sheets, and other spreadsheet applications
+- The database file is located in the data directory

 ## Browser Compatibility